yadavgn/myLearings/README.md

 # myLearings
-This repository is mainly to have all my research work.
+This repository is to have all my research work on .NET area.